ancorasir/as_urobotiq/README.md

 One can interpret it as an alien life with vision and grasping capabilities sitting in front of a desk, being asked to pick up objects from Tray 1 and place it in Tray 2.
 The alien only knows that it can "grasp" (with gripper) and it can "see" (with camera), but has never actually grasped from or seen anything in the trays before (establishing hand-eye-coordination).
 And it is going to "learn" how to do it, starting with "blindly" (before hand-eye-coordination is established) moving its gripper towards "possible" (CEMs) coordinates above an object and attempts to pick it up.
 Through the repetition of these attempts with validation from its "eye", a learning process is established (through the updated weights of the neural network after each Learning Cycle).

-The 1st Learning Cycle starts with zero weights in the network, which leaves with three possible ways to start the task.
+The 1st Learning Cycle starts with randomized initial weights in the network, which leaves with three possible ways to start the task.
 But overall, this is something very similar to the "claw machine" picking up toys from the box, either you start by letting the robot to do it randomly, do it blindly, or do it under guidance.
 (It would be interesting to see an "intelligent" claw machine built following similar structure, which should be much simpler and also interesting.)

-1. Start the robot with all zero values is definitely possible, but unnecessarily.
-One can still use the original task structure by adding a few variations to the weights of the neural network so that it can be initialized.
+1. Start the robot with randomized initial values for the neural network to start with.
 No matter how bad or good the initialized weights are, the robot is expected to correct itself later through the learning process.
+But just not necessary.
+This is just unnecessary unless a special purpose needs to be achieved.
-  * advantage would be the reuse of code, and the disadvantage would be a much larger dataset to make sure the learned model can be corrected through learning
+  * advantage would be the reuse of code, and the disadvantage would be a much larger dataset to make sure the learned model can be corrected through learning (potentially too large to be meaningful).

 2. Start the robot with total blind grasps, i.e. just reach out to any one of all possible workspace and perform a grasp and check the results right after.
   * advantage would be the simplicity and automation of programming in the 1st Learning Cycle, and the disadvantage would be the lack of purpose, which may result in very low successful grasp in the beginning, slowing down the learning process.